Roger Stone And Russia: Robert Mueller Zeroing In On Donald Trump Adviser's Links To Trump Aide Rick Gates

 — Scott Stedman (@ScottMStedman) May 3, 2018

 In a court filing on December 4 of last year, Mueller wrote that Kilimnik was “currently based in Russia.”
-Conversations between Gates and Stone during the campaign possibly could have focused on the connection between Wikileaks and the GRU.
+Conversations between Gates and Stone during the campaign possibly could have focused on the connection between WikiLeaks and the GRU.
 But while Stone’s lawyer, Robert Buschel, admitted to CNBC that Stone and Gates did communicate during the campaign, he said that any interaction they had was not “substantive or meaningful.”